Corporate Governance

 |

-Executive officers | Policy | SUBARU gives executive officers similar opportunities as those given to directors and corporate auditors, for the purpose of developing human resources to lead its management in the future. |
+Executive officers | Policy | SUBARU gives executive officers similar opportunities as those given to directors and audit & supervisory board members, for the purpose of developing human resources to lead its management in the future. |

 Training |